IHE/ITI.Topologies/topologies.md

 A central network directory is a care services directory that is central to the network and thus does not have bias toward one segment of the network or another.

-In a multi-layered document sharing network, central directories for different layers of the network are likely to synchronize with one another in order to provide layers of the network visibility into the Organizations present outside of their immediate network.
+In a multi-layered document sharing network, central directories for different layers of the network are likely to synchronize partially or entirely with one another in order to provide other layers of the network visibility into the Organizations present outside of their immediate network.

 ### Multi-Layered Document Sharing Network